eamena-project/eamena-arches-dev/data/bibref/README.md

 # citation-generator
 > "How-to-cite" EAMENA database and datasets, Automate the generation of DOI and bibliographic references for the EAMENA sub-datasets

-Working with a GeoJSON URL only
+Working with a GeoJSON URL only to create GeoJSON data

 ![](https://raw.githubusercontent.com/eamena-project/eamena-arches-dev/main/www/geojson-export.png)

 ## Workflow

-An user provide a GeoJSON URL/Search URL ([example](https://github.com/eamena-project/eamena-arches-dev/tree/main/projects/sistan#dataset)).
+An user provide a GeoJSON URL ([example](https://github.com/eamena-project/eamena-arches-dev/tree/main/projects/sistan#dataset)).

 ```mermaid
 flowchart LR